josh-collinsworth/sveltekit-blog-starter/README.md

 ### How posts are loaded

 The `/blog` route (handled by `src/routes/blog/index.svelte`) queries the `posts.json.js` file for info about all posts.
-(This is rendered as `/blog/posts.json` in the browser, if you'd like to take a look.)
+(This is available as `/blog/posts.json` in the browser, if you'd like to take a look.)

 In turn, that route uses the `fetchPosts.js` file inside of `src/lib/assets/js`.
 There are several options available for use in that file, but the gist is: it handles loading Markdown files inside the `_posts` folder, maybe doing some sorting, formatting, and/or filtering, then handing them back.

+This is what SvelteKit considers an "[endpoint](https://kit.svelte.dev/docs#routing-endpoints)."
+You _could_ make the JSON feed of your posts hidden if you wanted to, but having the JSON feed available _does_ open up some nice options, like being able to query your posts from another site, or even adding a client-side search bar or recent posts widget.

 ### RSS